Cost of Living in Melbourne vs Sydney: A Complete Comparison

 Buying Property

+Buying property in Sydney is also pricier.
 In Sydney, the median house price is AUD 1.4 million; in Melbourne, it’s closer to AUD 900,000.
 Both cities have cheaper apartments but Sydney still got higher prices.

 Unit Type | Sydney Price Per SQM (AUD) | Melbourne Price Per SQM (AUD) |